Skip to content

 Breakfast or lunch?
 Let’s make it brunch!
 Best meal ever!
 Growing up in Delhi, my mom went all out for Sunday brunch.
 The love around the table was plenty with family and friends, and the brunch dishes she crafted were all made from scratch.
 Entertaining is in my blood and hosting brunch is a tradition that is gladly kept.
 Over time there have been lots of new recipes added to the Indian brunch spread, but one that will always show up is my curried tofu scramble.

-What Is Tofu Scramble?
+What is Tofu Scramble?

 If you have never heard about an Indian tofu scramble you might be a bit confused.
 The photo looks like eggs, but in fact ‘eggs’ are nowhere to be found on the ingredient list.
 This curried tofu scramble is high in protein, cholesterol-free, nutritious, and vegan, and you can pretty much add any of your favorite vegetables to it.

-What Is Indian or Curried Tofu Scramble?
+What is Indian or Curried Tofu Scramble?

 The Hindi word bhurji means scrambled in English, and this tofu bhurji or Indian tofu scramble is an Indian-style scramble that is always on my Sunday brunch table.
 Using firm tofu and a mixture of turmeric, cumin, and other spices, this curried tofu scramble with spinach has the right balance of flavors that are sure to quench your taste buds.